-Dr. Ksenija Komljenović (Belgrade, Serbia) is an award-winning percussionist, composer, and co-founder of the Balkan Percussion Duo and PNEUMA.
+Dr. Ksenija Komljenović (Belgrade, Serbia) is an award-winning percussionist, educator, and composer.
 Throughout her versatile career, she has studied, performed, and taught across Europe, the United States, and Asia.
 Ksenija is the first woman from Serbia with a Doctor of Musical Arts in Percussion Degree.
 She holds the Assistant Professor of Percussion position at Texas A&M University-Corpus Christi and serves as a producer/host on the At Percussion Podcast.

 As a co-founder of the Balkan Percussion Duo, she won the Second Prize at the International Percussion Competition Luxembourg in 2018.
 In 2019, Ksenija was selected to be a co-principal for the World Percussion Group with whom she toured around England, Spain, and Portugal.
 Ksenija has performed and collaborated with some of the preeminent musicians of her time including James Newton Howard (The Hunger Games, The Dark Knight, Snow White and the Huntsman), Jeff Beal (House of Cards), The New York Voices, Arturo Sandoval, Dave Grusin, Martin Bresnick, Andy Akiho, Ben Folds, and Joan Tower.